You are here

 2. Cognitive Learning

-This area includes skills and habits involved in processing and comprehending information gathered through the senses in order to acquire and use knowledge and skills.
+This area includes skills and habits involved in processing and comprehending information gathered through the senses to acquire and use knowledge and skills.
 There are several theoretical models of cognition and learning that have a sound base of research that support them.
-Examples of cognitive learning skills include but are not limited to executive functioning skills (i.e. planning, focus, organization, impulse control), information processing skills (i.e. storing information/memory, cognitive fluency), problem solving, knowledge, and reasoning.
+Examples of cognitive learning skills include but are not limited to executive functioning skills (i.e. planning, focus, organization, impulse control), information processing skills (i.e. storing information, memory, cognitive fluency), problem solving, knowledge, and reasoning.
 Examples of specific importance to early learners (ages 3-6), include but are not limited to imitation, discrimination, representation, classification, sequencing, and problem solving as observed in a child’s play.

 3. Communication